cjyoon/triomix_readthedocs/docs/source/index.rst

 If you use Triomix in your analysis, please cite our work published in XXXX.

 "Estimation of intrafamilial DNA contamination in family trio genome sequencing using Mendelian inconsistencies.
-Yoon et al., Under revision (2022)"
+Yoon et al., Genome Research (2022) in press"

 .. note::